wazeerzulfikar/mri-deface-detector/README.md

 ![slice](assets/undefaced_slice.jpg)

-Note : The existing model uses `mean` preprocessing.
-The reasoning behind this is that the mean blurs out the intricate details of the neural parts, thus allowing the model to give emphasis to the actual shape of the structure, which is essential for deface detection.
+Note : The existing model uses `slice` preprocessing.
+This is provides a faster preprocessing step and simultaneously achieves a good sensitivity and specificity.
+On the other hand, the `mean` preprocessing blurs out the intricate details of the neural anatomy, and thus will potentially allow the model to give emphasis to the actual shape of the structure, which is essential for deface detection.

 For faster experimentation, the mri data is first stored as numpy(npz) files.